pmp-library/pmp-library/docs/codingstyle.md

 \verbatim
 //! \brief Does foo.
 //!
 //! \details Does foo and nothing else.
-If \p useBar argument is true uses the
+If \p use_bar argument is true uses the
 //! bar method instead of foo.
 //!
-//! \param[in] useBar toggle to switch method
+//! \param[in] use_bar toggle to switch method
 //! \param[out] results filled with results from foo
 //!
 //! \returns true on success.